-Generally, if the estate or trust has paid too much provisional tax on trustee income we pay interest, or if it hasn't paid enough, we charge interest.
+If the estate or trust has paid too much provisional tax on trustee income we may pay interest, or if it hasn't paid enough, we may charge interest.

 Interest for estates or trusts is calculated only on the tax payable on trustee income.
 Interest isn't calculated if all income is distributed to the beneficiaries.